-- Avoid fast starts and accelerate smoothly.

-- Brake gradually and avoid abrupt stops.

-- Avoid idling the engine for long periods of time.

-- When road and weather conditions are appropriate, use cruise control.

-- Always follow posted speed limits or drive more slowly when conditions require.

-- Keep vehicle tires properly inflated.
+- Set the climate controls to the desired temperature after the engine is started, or turn them off when not required. - On AWD vehicles, see Driver Mode Control ⇔ 220. - Avoid fast starts and accelerate smoothly. - Brake gradually and avoid abrupt stops. - Avoid idling the engine for long periods of time. - When road and weather conditions are appropriate, use cruise control. - Always follow posted speed limits or drive more slowly when conditions require. - Keep vehicle tires properly inflated.

 - Combine several trips into a single trip.

-- Replace the vehicle's tires with the same TPC Spec number molded into the tire's sidewall near the size. - Follow recommended scheduled maintenance.
+- Replace the vehicle's tires with the same TPC Spec number molded into the tire's sidewall near the size.

+- Follow recommended scheduled maintenance.